 This is a criticism which has, on occasion, been made also of formal Government consultation exercises.
 The cause of participative government has not been well-served where the views of those consulted appear (or are perceived) to be ignored.
-As with stakeholders groups, the value of consultation is lessened where there is a widespread perception that the views of one specific group of those consulted have been dominant (or if the bulk of responses have been from non-departmental bits of the government in their various forms).
+As with stakeholders groups, the value of consultation is lessened where there is a widespread perception that the views of one specific group of those consulted have been dominant - or if the bulk of responses have been from a large variety of the non-departmental parts of the Government.

-The consultative process has also been damaged where the respondents perceived the presentation of the subject to be to strictly by the form of the questions asked.
+The consultative process has also been damaged where the respondents perceived the presentation of the subject to be too restricted by the form of the questions asked.
 Where questions are considered leading or closed and there is no space provided for alternative positions to be reflected (save by their being forcibly inserted) doubts are inevitably cast upon the value of the consultation.

 Much has been made by the executive branch in recent years of their willingness to set out consultation papers for response from the public as a major part of participative government.
-LINK and its members have had cause on many occasions, however, to question whether the sheer number of consultations in the environmental field alone can be justified.
-The resources of the eNGOs have been stretched remorselessly by involvement in consultation exercises and the result has been to promote a certain cynicism about their value.
+LINK and its members have had cause on many occasions, however, to question whether the sheer number of consultations in the environmental field alone can be justified. eNGOs work extremely hard to actively engage in the consultation processes.
+The sheer volume of consultations has lead many, however, to question their value.
 This problem has been noted amongst our colleagues in other NGOs.
 Similarly, criticism has been levelled against the sometimes very technical and narrow fields consulted upon.

 Other significant questions have arisen around consultations, such as the issue of how consultation responses are analysed and how Government responds to such a process.
-There have been instances where LINK and its members have heard of "campaign" responses being lumped together as a single contribution to a consultation for the purposes of analysis - where on other occasions it has been clear that well-organised campaigns have had mass submissions counted separately.
+There have been instances where LINK and its members' campaign responses have been lumped together as a single contribution to a consultation for the purposes of analysis - where on other occasions it has been clear that well-organised campaigns have had mass submissions counted separately.
 This matter was taken to a ridiculous extreme when the Government itself mounted a campaign to solicit individually counted responses to the smoking ban consultation.
-If the analysis of respondents is inconsistent from one consultations.
+If the analysis of respondents is inconsistent from one consultation to the next, so too is the way in which Ministers have reported the findings of the consultations.
 Some have been brief to the point of banality.
 Others have been more detailed but rarely have any sought to explain why Ministers rejected alternative propositions to their own.
-In addition there is no standard Parliamentary procedure for responses to consultations and it is never clear whether they will be debated.
+In addition there is no standard Parliamentary procedure for responses to consultations and it is never clear whether they will be debated in plenary session, Committee or, indeed, at all.